Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Can I lookup a person for free?

 Yes, sometimes.
-TruePeopleSearch is the best free-first option for U.S. consumer data.
-Whitepages also gives partial free results.
-But free usually means limited fields, older data, or teaser previews.
+TruePeopleSearch is the best free-first option for U.S. consumer lookups.
+Whitepages also offers partial free results.
+But free usually means preview data, limited fields, or older records.

 What's the most accurate person lookup tool?

-There isn't one universal winner.
+There is no universal winner.
 For free-first consumer lookup, I start with TruePeopleSearch.
-For scam verification, Social Catfish is stronger.
-For professional lookup by work email or employer context, NinjaPear is the most precise fit.
+For scam and identity verification, Social Catfish is better.
+For professional lookup by work email or company context, NinjaPear is the most precise fit.

 Can I find someone by phone number only?

 Often, yes.
-Reverse phone lookup can work well, especially with recent numbers.
-But recycled-number risk is real, so always verify with another source before acting on it.
+Reverse phone lookup works better than many people think.
+But numbers get recycled, so you should verify with another source before acting on the result.

 Is Social Catfish worth it?

-If your job is verifying whether someone online is real, yes, it can be worth it.
-If you expect a flawless public-record dossier from a single photo search, no. That's the wrong expectation.
+If your real question is “is this person real?” then yes, it can be worth it.
+If you expect a flawless all-in-one public-record dossier from a single photo, no. That's the wrong expectation.

 Is Whitepages free?

 Partly.
 Whitepages offers a free tier with limited result fields and a premium tier with fuller details.
-Its pricing page says Premium Contact Info starts at $5.99/month.
+The free tier is useful for narrowing.
+The premium tier is where most of the contact depth lives.

 Can I lookup a professional by work email?

 Yes.
 This is exactly where NinjaPear fits.
-Its Person Profile endpoint takes a work email and returns structured professional fields like work history, education, location, public X profile, and personal website when found.
+Its Person Profile endpoint takes a work email and can return structured fields like work history, education, location, public X profile, and personal website when found.

 Can I use people-search sites for hiring or tenant screening?

-No. Not if you want to stay on the right side of the law.
-For hiring, housing, credit, insurance, or similar regulated use, use an FCRA-compliant screening provider, not generic people-search sites.
+No. Not if you want a compliant process.
+For hiring, housing, credit, insurance, or similar regulated decisions, use an FCRA-compliant provider, not a generic people-search site.

 My final take

-If you want a cheap, fast consumer first pass, start with TruePeopleSearch.
+If you want a free first pass on consumer data, start with TruePeopleSearch.
 If you're trying to verify an online identity, start with Social Catfish.
-If you want denser public-record style detail, Searchbug is a better fit than a lot of prettier brands.
-If you want broad mainstream coverage, Whitepages is still fine.
-And if you have work context, a work email, a company, or a role, stop pretending this is a consumer people-search problem and use NinjaPear.
+If you want deeper U.S. record detail, Searchbug is a better fit than a lot of prettier brands.
+If you want broad mainstream coverage, Whitepages still has a place.
+And if you have work context, stop forcing consumer tools to solve a professional identity problem.

 Alex Meyer